Azure-Samples/azureai-samples/samples/bing-search/readme.md

 1. Ensure you have loged in to Azure, using `az login`

 1. Create a new Grounding with Bing Search resource.
 You can find the the template file [here](./bingsearch_arm.json) and parameter file [here](./bingsearch_para.json).
 Make sure you have replace "BING_RESOURCE_NAME" in the parameter file.
-You can use Azure cli command:
+You can use Azure CLI command:

     ```console
     az deployment group create​